JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 familiar with a few related industry-standard tools.
 I will try to bring this knowledge to the team to make our workflow, testing and deployment as effortless as possible.
 My web stack knowledge is weak, but not non-existent.

+## Team strengths
+The biggest strength of the team is that people's skills and interests are very diverse.
+In regards to web development, some members of the team have experience with full stack web app development (as interns, work experience and independently) and others have little to some experience.
+Some other members are also experienced in back-end programming such as database design.
+Others gather experience in testing, deployment and the knowledge of industry-standard tools.
+Regarding member's interests, some of us are willing to know more about front-end while others want to deepen their knowledge on back-end.
+Overall, despite not everyone being proficient at the tasks/technologies needed to accomplish the project, everyone is willing to learn and get to explore new technologies.

 ## Communication
 Slack will be the main discussion board, with Facebook Messenger for immediate questions or alerts.
 Github Projects and issues will be used for kanban and issue tracking.